marcelcases/calibration-sensors-machine-learning/README.md

 * RBF
 * Dot product (linear)

-A value of `alpha = 150` gives a good performance to both methods, especially to RBF, with the results below:
+Alpha is a value added to the diagonal of the kernel matrix during fitting, ensuring that the calculated values form a positive definite matrix.
+A value of `alpha = 150` gives a good performance at an acceptable computing time to both methods, especially to RBF, with the results below:

 ![GP_Pred](img/GP_Pred.png)

-RBF kernel vs. RefSt:
+RBF kernel vs. *RefSt*:

 ![GP_RBF_Pred_scatter](img/GP_RBF_Pred_scatter.png)

-Dot product kernel vs. RefSt:
+Dot product kernel vs. *RefSt*:

 ![GP_DPWK_Pred_scatter](img/GP_DPWK_Pred_scatter.png)